sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 Now that we have all the files in place, we can finally run our integration tests.

-Make sure you are in the `source` directory, and have the `devops` development environment running with:
+Make sure you are in the `source` directory on your host OS, and run the `devops` development environment running with:

 ```bash
 docker run -it \